Hay'at Tahrir al-Sham: July

 During 18–23 July, HTS launched a series of attacks on Ahrar al-Sham positions, which were quickly abandoned.
 On 20 July 2017, the Nour al-Din al-Zenki Movement led by Sheikh Tawfiq Shahabuddin announced its withdrawal from Tahrir al-Sham amid widespread conflict between HTS and Ahrar al-Sham, and became an independent Islamist group.
 On 23 July 2017, Tahrir al-Sham expelled the remnants of Ahrar al-Sham from Idlib, capturing the entire city as well as 60% of the Idlib Governorate.
-HTS was now the dominant armed group in opposition-held NW Syria.
+HTS was now the dominant armed group in opposition-held Northwestern Syria.

 August

-On 18 August 2017, Tahrir al-Sham captured 8 rebel fighters from the town of Madaya after it accused them of wanting to return to Madaya during a ceasefire agreement.
+On 18 August 2017, HTS captured 8 rebel fighters from the town of Madaya after it accused them of wanting to return to Madaya during a ceasefire agreement.

 Attacks (early 2017)

-Syrian intelligence commander Hassan Daaboul was among the 40 assassinated by Hayyat Tahrir al-Sham, in twin bomb attacks at complexes of the Ba'athist secret police in Homs.
+Syrian intelligence commander Hassan Daaboul was among the 40 assassinated by Hay'at Tahrir al-Sham, in twin bomb attacks at complexes of the Ba'athist secret police in Homs.
 The explosion killed Ibrahim Darwish, a Brigadier General and the state security branch's chief.
 Abu Yusuf al-Muhajir, a Tahrir al-Sham military spokesman was interviewed by Human Voice on the bombings.
 Twenty-six names were released.
 HTS leader Abu Mohammed al-Julani mentioned the Homs attack, stating that it was a message for the "defeatist politicians" to "step aside".
 It has been disputed that the raid resulted in the death of Ibrahim Darwish.

 On 11 March 2017, Tahrir al-Sham carried out a twin bombing attack in the Bab al-Saghir area of Damascus's Old City, killing 76 and wounding 120.
 The death toll included 43 Iraqi pilgrims, whom HTS claimed were "Iranian militias" supporting Assad regime's dictatorship.
 The attacks were at a shrine frequented by Shi'ite pilgrims and militiamen.
 In a statement released the following day, Tahrir al-Sham stated that the attacks targeted Iran-backed militants fight on behalf of Bashar al-Assad and condemned Khomeinist militants for "killing and displacing" Syrians.